Calculating a Chapter 13 Plan

 In Chapter 13, “disposable income” is income (other than child support payments received by the debtor) less amounts reasonably necessary for the maintenance or support of the debtor or dependents and less charitable contributions up to 15 percent of the debtor’s gross income.
 If the debtor operates a business, then the definition of disposable income excludes those amounts necessary for ordinary operating expenses.

 The “applicable commitment period” depends on the debtor’s current monthly income.
 The applicable commitment period must be three years if current monthly income is less than the state median for a family of the same size.
 Or, it can be five years if the current monthly income is greater than a family of the same size.
 The plan may be less than the applicable commitment period (three or five years) only if you pay unsecured debt in full over a shorter period.
+Consult with a Chapter 13 lawyer if you have questions.

 What Debts Can You Discharge in Chapter 13?